Simplifying Trust Bank's Onboarding

 Iteration and User Testing

-After consulting with the stakeholders, we categorized the list of tasks in the order of importance.
-We reviewed onboarding flows from apps like Robinhood, Chime, Google Pay, and found some common patterns like combining similar tasks, offering skip options to reduce friction, and using progress indicators to guide users.
+We categorized the list of tasks in the order of importance and discussed some patterns like combining similar tasks, offering skip options to reduce friction, and using progress indicators to guide users.

-After consulting with the stakeholders, we categorized the list of tasks in the order of importance.
-We reviewed onboarding flows from apps like Robinhood, Chime, Google Pay, and found some common patterns like combining similar tasks, offering skip options to reduce friction, and using progress indicators to guide users.
+We categorized the list of tasks in the order of importance and discussed some patterns like combining similar tasks, offering skip options to reduce friction, and using progress indicators to guide users.

 Giving users a quick win helps build early momentum, makes it easier to get started.
 However, doing just one easy task doesn’t ensure they’ll stay engaged, and they may skip over tasks that are more important or urgent.